seanzhangkx8/ConvoKit/doc/source/tutorial.rst

 The output of the HyperConvo transformer is stored in the Corpus metadata.

-Other transformers can be applied in the same way, and even chained in sequence, as described in :ref:`architecture`.
+Other transformers can be applied in the same way, and even chained in sequence, as described in the :doc:`Core Concepts Tutorial </architecture>`